 Weight Loss (Bariatric) Surgery

-Yale New Haven Health offers a comprehensive weight-loss program for the patient with morbid obesity — from pre-operative treatment to post-surgical strategies for maintaining health.
+Yale New Haven Health offer a comprehensive weight-loss program for the patient with a body mass index (BMI) of 40+ or 35 with accompanying health problems — from pre-operative treatment to post-surgical strategies for maintaining health.
 Led by a dedicated team of experts in medicine, nursing, nutrition, psychology and surgery, our Bariatric Surgery Program is recognized for its safety, efficiency, sensitivity and expertise.

 About Weight Loss Surgery

 About one-third of adults in the United States are considered obese, according to the most recently available statistics from the Centers for Disease Control and Prevention (CDC).
 When overweight reaches the stage where it affects your health and causes or worsens certain health issues, it is considered "morbid" or disease-causing obesity.
-A ratio of weight to height called Body Mass Index BMI is generally used to classify the degree of overweight.
-An individual is considered to have morbid obesity at a BMI of 40 or at 35 if health problems such as diabetes, high blood pressure or obstructive sleep apnea are also present.
+A ratio of weight to height called body mass index is generally used to classify the degree of overweight.
+An individual is considered to have morbid obesity at a BMI of 40 or at 35 if health problems such as type 2 diabetes, high blood pressure or obstructive sleep apnea are also present.

 Obesity isn't simply a result of overeating.
 There are many contributing factors such as genetics, environmental, physiologic, metabolic and certain medications.
 Studies have demonstrated that dieting and exercise programs have a limited long-term success in individuals with morbid obesity.

-Weight-loss surgery has been shown to be the most effective treatment of morbid obesity.
+Weight-loss surgery is the most effective treatment of morbid obesity.
 Weight-loss surgery and healthy lifestyle changes can result in significant weight loss and health improvement.

 Our physicians conduct free seminars throughout the year to give potential patients and their families information on the latest advances in weight-loss surgery, as well as the services provided at Yale New Haven Health.

-We offers two different, minimally invasive (i.e. laparoscopic) bariatric operations.
+Yale New Haven Health offers two different, minimally invasive (i.e. laparoscopic) bariatric operations throughout our health system.
 In addition, revisions of previous weight-loss surgery procedures are performed.

 Learn more about weight-loss procedures